uptimesoftware/uptime-network-gauge/README.md

 ### Description
 Display port-level utilization of your network devices in a convenient visual gauge.

-###Features
-* Designed with the end-user experience in mind
-* Leveraging latest web technologies for light-weight, beautiful results
-* Intuitive configuration wizard
-* Robust validation and error handling
-* Extensive visual and console logging for easy troubleshooting
-* _Tell us which features you would like to see in a future release!_

 ###Version Compatibility
                         | 7.2 | 7.1 | 7.0 | 6.0 | 5.5 | 5.4 | 5.3 | 5.2 |
     --------------------|-----|-----|-----|-----|-----|-----|-----|-----|